Alejandro-Fuste/MySQL_employee-tracker/README.md

 ## Description

-The purpose of this application is to create a CMS interface where non-developers can interact with information stored in a MySQL database.
+The purpose of this application is to create a CMS interface where non-developers can interact with information stored in a <strong>MySQL</strong> database.

 ## User Story